-Social Justice Meets Sustainable Farming in Great Summer Job for Teens
+Social Justice Meets Sustainable Agriculture in Great Summer Job for Teens

-Lincoln, MA--February 24, 2017--If you know a young person between the ages of 14 and 17 who is interested in farming and making the world a better place, this opportunity may be the perfect fit.
-The Food Project is currently recruiting for their summer Seed Crew, both in the Greater Boston area and on the North Shore.
+Lincoln, MA--February 20, 2018--If you know a young person between the ages of 14 and 17 who is interested a meaningful summer job and making the world a better place, then The Food Project's Seed Crew may be the perfect fit.
+The organization is currently recruiting for their summer Seed Crew in the Greater Boston and on the North Shore.